 - The most famous of the various Beethoven monuments

 - Close to the main concert houses that regularly play his music

 The creation of a monument to Beethoven was the brainchild of the Gesellschaft der Musikfreunde in Wien, a musical society that continues today and whose concert hall is possibly the world’s greatest classical music venue (and also home to the Wiener Philharmoniker orchestra).

 The sculptor Caspar von Zumbusch eventually won the design commission and his bronze statue saw the light of day on May 1st, 1880, some 53 years after the composer’s death.

 The monument lives on Beethoven Square (Beethovenplatz) and features the Bonn-born genius sitting imperiously on a plinth above various mythological and symbolic figures that include Prometheus (himself the subject of a ballet with music composed by Beethoven).

-Zumbusch also designed some of Vienna’s other well-known monuments, such as a huge one to Empress Maria Theresa that also features Mozart and Haydn, or the one to Archduke Albrecht in front of the Albertina art museum.
+Zumbusch also designed some of Vienna’s other well-known monuments, such as a huge one to Empress Maria Theresa that features Mozart and Haydn.
+He also designed two prominent equestrian statues:

 - The Kursalon (built in 1867), where Johann Strauss entertained the Viennese, is just a block away, as is the road named Schubertring.

 The Beethoven monument is not even the only memorial to this musical genius on the square: he has another version of himself for company.
-A new, more abstract, bronze of the composer by Markus Lüpertz sits a few metres closer to the road.
+A more abstract bronze of the composer by Markus Lüpertz sits a few metres closer to the road.